eslint/rfcs/designs/2025-bulk-suppressions-api/README.md

     - This method takes the raw linting results and the loaded suppressions (from the resolved file path) and returns the results with suppressions applied, along with any unused suppressions.
     - The final, suppression-applied results will be returned to the user.

+4. Changes to ESLint CLI
+    - With the integration of suppression handling into the `ESLint` and `LegacyESLint` APIs, the ESLint CLI (`lib/cli.js`) will be updated.
+    - Specifically, direct calls to `SuppressionsService` within the CLI will be removed.
+The CLI will now leverage the updated API methods to handle bulk suppressions, ensuring that the CLI's behavior is consistent with the API's new capabilities.
+This change simplifies the CLI's implementation by delegating suppression logic to the core API.

 ### Example code of `lib/eslint/eslint.js`

 ```javascript